art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 --i-type pbsim3_transcripts

-Template-based simulation is often used to introduce Illumina specific errors to cDNA molecules generated from some upstream simulator like CAMPAREE.
-In this mode, single-end reads will be started from the first base of the template while paired-end/mate-pair reads will span the entire template.
+Template-based simulation is often used to introduce Illumina-specific errors into cDNA molecules generated by an upstream simulator such as CAMPAREE.
+In this mode, single-end reads will start at the first base of the template, while paired-end/mate-pair reads will span the entire template.
 The template-based simulation mode also supports the PBSIM3 Transcripts format.
 For example:

 opt/build_release/art_modern \